Shaurya: Plot

-Kavya comes across evidence of the Indian Army's human rights violations.
-She, on further analysis, concludes that both Brigadier Pratap and Maj.
-Rathore; who were known to be very close; also have numerous complaints of human rights abuses against them.
+Kavya comes across evidence of the Indian Army's human rights violations in Jammu and Kashmir.
+She, on further analysis, concludes that both Brigadier Pratap and Major Rathore; who were known to be very close; also have numerous complaints of human rights abuses against them.
 Kavya sends the necessary proofs to Siddhant but is arrested for trespassing on army area and trying to access sensitive information without due authorization.
-Sid tries to bail out Kavya but fails.
-Kavya conveys her suspicions to Sid and tells him to focus completely on the case.
+Siddhant tries to bail out Kavya but fails.
+Kavya conveys her suspicions to Siddhant and tells him to focus completely on the case.

 One night Javed's mother pays Siddhant a visit.
-She pleads Sid to fairly judge her son; whereupon Siddhant promises a fair trial for Javed.
-Meanwhile, Neerja post several documents to Siddhant, after getting his address in his own sent gift to Neerja's son, that were important for the case.
-Sid on further probing finds a strong connection of the murder case with Brigadier Pratap.
+She pleads Siddhant to fairly judge her son; whereupon Siddhant promises a fair trial for Javed.
+Meanwhile, Neerja posts several documents to Siddhant, after getting his address in a gift he sent to Neerja's son, that were important for the case.
+Siddhant on further probing finds a strong connection of the murder case with Brigadier Pratap.
 He then meets Pratap at his official residence.
 Pratap reveals that he was friends with Brigadier Shashank Chaudhary, Siddhant's father, for a long time.
 He further tells Siddhant not to spoil Brigadier Chaudhary's legacy.
-It's there when Sid becomes aware of his father's valor.
+It's there when Siddhant becomes aware of his father's valor.

-However, Siddhant's troubles increase when an important witness, Capt.
-R.P.
-Singh mysteriously vanishes without a trace.
-Sid concludes that R.P.
-Singh is a prime witness as he was the one to arrest Javed, thus it was important that R.P.
-Singh be found.
-A few days later, Sid gets carjacked by a masked individual, who later reveals himself to be R.P.
-Singh.
-He informs Sid that it was actually Maj.
-Rathore who was the guilty one while Javed was actually innocent.
-On further coaxing, R.P.
-Singh reveals the actual sequence of events of that night of the operation.
+However, Siddhant's troubles increase when an important witness, Captain R. P. Singh mysteriously vanishes without a trace.
+Siddhant concludes that R. P. Singh is a prime witness as he was the one to arrest Javed, thus it was important that R. P. Singh be found.
+A few days later, Siddhant gets carjacked by a masked individual, who later reveals himself to be R. P. Singh.
+He informs Siddhant that it was actually Major Rathore who was the guilty one while Javed was actually innocent.
+On further coaxing, R. P. Singh reveals the actual sequence of events of that night of the operation.